 - The binary logging feature is enabled for the PolarDB for MySQL cluster.
 For more information, see Enable binary logging.

 The source database must have PRIMARY KEY or UNIQUE constraints and all fields must be unique.
 Otherwise, the destination database may contain duplicate data records.

 - You can select only tables as the objects to be synchronized.

-- DTS does not automatically update the objects to be synchronized based on their names.
+- DTS does not automatically update the objects of the data synchronization task based

-Note DTS does not synchronize the data in a renamed table to the destination Kafka cluster.
-This applies if the new table name is not included in the objects to be synchronized.
-To synchronize the data in a renamed table to the destination Kafka cluster, you must modify the objects to be synchronized.
+Note If a source table is renamed during data synchronization but the new table name is not included in the selected objects, DTS does not synchronize the data of the table to the destination Kafka cluster.
+To synchronize the data of the renamed table, you must add the table to the selected objects of the task.
 For more information, see Add an object to a data synchronization task.

 - Log on to the DTS console.

 - In the left-side navigation pane, click Data Synchronization.